intelia-agility/mlspecialisation/usecase2/README.md

 In general, the models overestimate for low target values and underestimate for high target values.
 The difference between these two plots is subtle, but the DNN model result is slightly closer to the diagonal line.
 That means the DNN model made fewer mistakes for both low target values and high target values.

 A residual analysis has been done to spot whether there are any imbalanced errors.
 We found that imbalanced errors do exist but are not very significant.
 The imbalanced performance is closely related to the imbalanced data distribution.
-To remedy the imbalanced data issue, options include oversampling the unpopular categories, downsampleing the popular group, or generating synthetic data.
+To remedy the imbalanced data issue, options include oversampling the unpopular categories, downsampling the popular group, or generating synthetic data.
 While they can help the imbalanced data when used carefully, all those methods have a potential risk that if go too far, the statistical boundary between groups may be different between the training data and the test data, thus causing over-fiting.
-Based on our after-training evalution, impact of the imbalanced data is not significant and the impact is evenly spreaded, so we don't have to fix it.
+Based on our after-training evaluation, the impact of the imbalanced data is not significant and the impact is evenly spread, so we don't have to fix it.

 <img src="./images/resid.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>